xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 ![snoopy and his happy home](/assets/img/snoopy-happy-home-mail.jpg)

 <p style="font-family: 'Comic Sans MS'; font-style: italic; font-size: 24px; text-align: center; padding-bottom:15px;">“Be yourself.
-No one can say you are doing it wrong. - Snoopy”</p>
+No one can say you are doing it wrong." - Snoopy</p>

 We often hear of how important it is to love ourselves.
 Self-love is essentially a commitment to yourself—attending to personal needs and desires, embracing one's true self, and acknowledging and appreciating one's worth.
 So, how can we love ourselves?